Avaruuskadetti/fullthrust-tools/README.md

 Your development instance will be up on [http://localhost:3000](http://localhost:3000).

 Warning: the code base is largely not refactored or cleaned up yet.
 This site originates as a quick and dirty experiment and especially some of the older parts of the code are rather ugly.
 I will attend to this at some point, but for now, here be dragons.

+### Experimental branches

+Some new features are still very much work in progress.
+They are not yet usable and some are just experiments that probably will never be.
+These features exist in feature branches.

+Current WIP/experimental features:

+- SSD generator for creating custom Ship System Displays
+- improved simulation tools (e.g. simulate each weapon)
+- local virtual tabletop for moving models around